 Tucking into a nine-course tasting menu

-During a recent family holiday in Iceland, Jenni Shaw tucked into a nine-course tasting menu that ended with a decadent chocolate fondant.
+During a recent family holiday in Iceland, Jenni tucked into a nine-course tasting menu that ended with a decadent chocolate fondant.

 Instead of having to withdraw from the table to administer several boluses throughout the meal using her insulin pen, as she would have had to do just a few months before, Jenni was able to celebrate her father’s 60th birthday with everyone else, without any interruptions.
 No joke went unheard, and no family story was missed, thanks to her new insulin pump.